JackBankston/seating-chart-algorithm/README.md

 e32.json, e64.json, and e250.json are employee files with 32, 64, and 250 employees, respectively.

 s32.json, s64.json, and s250.json are similarity files with 32, 64, and 250 employees, respectively.

+DisplayChart.jar can be used to display JSON files that Algorithm.jar outputs:

+java -jar DisplayChart.jar OutputFile.json